Kenkron/PythonNativeExample/README.md

 The implementations function the same way (inefficiently), but the performance difference is incredible.
 On my computer, the c implementation takes 0.03 seconds, while the python implementation takes around 5.5 seconds.
 This demonstrates the drastic performance increase that native implementation provides for expensive functions.
 However, it should be noted that most python libraries (eg. numpy) use a native backend already.
 Native code written to replace these functions are unlikely to be any faster than the functions already are.

+It's possible that the python implementation could be improved, but even if it could, the C implementation didn't have to be improved.

 Dependencies
 ------------